 One issue with reaching this falls for older people is that there are 1000 steps that had to be walked down to reach the falls.

-- Kollipavai Temple – How can you miss this place(even as an atheist) you can have a look at the temple of ettukai amman who’s believed to be the goddess saving the siddhars in the forest.
+- Kollipavai Temple – How can you miss this place(even as an atheist) you can have a look at the ettukkai amman inside the ettukai amman temple who’s believed to be the goddess saving the siddhars in the forest.

 - Masilla Falls – If you are not planning to visit the Aagaya Gangai for any reason then you can go to Masilla falls.
-(No water during summer days)
+(No water is found in Masila falls during summer days)

-- Siddhar Caves – There are few caves near the falls where one can visit them if you’re a spiritual person.
+- The Siddhar Caves – There are few caves near the falls where one can visit them if you’re a spiritual person and you might be interested to find some medicinal herbs or medicinal plants on the way.

-- Arapaleshwarar Temple – This is located next to the Aagaya gangai falls and is opened only during the prayer times so you plan your visit accordingly.
+- The Arapaleeswarar Temple – This is located next to the Aagaya gangai falls and is opened only during the prayer times, so you plan your visit to this Arapaleeswarar Temple accordingly.

 - Sunday Market – There’s a market in Kollimalai which will open only during Sundays and this is the best place to have a look if you’re planning to buy fruits or vegetables as they’re cheap on those days.

-The best activity is already mentioned that is trekking to the Aagaya gangai falls.
-Other activities includes trekking through the forests and during full moon days locals claim that Siddhars can be seen meditating.
+The best activity is already mentioned that is arranged by trekking clubs to the Aagaya gangai waterfalls and be careful inside the reserve forests.
+Other activities for the nature lovers includes trekking with permission through the reserve forests with filled with tropical plants and during full moon days locals claim that Siddhars can be seen meditating and visit there to collect medicinal herbs.

 Stay in a good resort and have a campfire during night.
-There are many viewpoints in Kollimalai that you’ll enjoy witnessing the sunsets and sunrise.
+There are many viewpoints in Kollimalai and tourist spot in Kollimalai along the hairpin bends such as Namma falls, selur nadu, sirumalai view point and seeku parai that you’ll enjoy witnessing the sunsets and sunrise.

-If you are planning for a one day trip then I’d suggest visiting atleast Aagaya Gangai falls but if you’re planning to stay two days in kollimalai then you can find the best resort from Booking.com and other apps.
-One such good resort which has more review is
+If you are planning for a one day trip then I’d suggest visiting atleast Aagaya Gangai falls but if you’re planning to stay two days to enjoy the tourist spot in kollimalai then you can find the best resort or wood house from Booking.com and other apps.
+Few good resort which has more review is

 How Safe is Kollimalai?